explaingit

 TLDR

-A custom Linux operating system you can install on your router to unlock advanced networking features like VPN, ad-blocking, and mesh networking that the manufacturer didn't include.
+OpenWrt is a custom Linux operating system you install on your router to replace the manufacturer's software, unlocking advanced networking features like VPN hosting, ad-blocking, and custom firewall rules.

 Mindmap